Seven decades of exploring planetary interiors with rotating convection experiments: Cylindrical radial gravity

 Sahoo and Sreenivasan \cite{sahoo2020_epsl,sahoo2020_jfm} built a cylindrical annulus filled with water (height \SI{37}{cm}, inner/outer radii \SI{5}{cm}/\SI{14.2}{cm}), with flat, thermally insulating top and bottom boundaries, mostly radial centrifugal force and PIV in horizontal planes \cite{sahoo2020_epsl, sahoo2020_jfm}.
 At the inner boundary the temperature is imposed, while at the outer boundary, the heat flux is imposed by the heater fitted around the annulus.
 Unlike Sumita \& Olson's experiment, the inhomogeneity is not local but takes the form of an azimuthal variation of boundary heat flux controlled by dividing the external heater into four independently controlled $\pi/2$ sectors.
 The system spanned inhomogeneities in the range $0\leq Q^*\leq2$.
 Here $q_h$ is the amplitude of the azimuthal flux variation.

-Experiments are conducted with alternating high and low fluxes every $\pi$ (one-fold symmetry) and every $\pi/2$ (two-fold symmetry).
+Experiments were conducted with alternating high and low fluxes every $\pi$ (one-fold symmetry) and every $\pi/2$ (two-fold symmetry).
 Both configurations lead to a slight reduction of the critical flux-based Rayleigh number for the onset of convection.
-The flow consists of counter-rotating vortex pairs separated by thin downwellings Similar to Sumita \& Olson, the large scales are accompanied by small-scale motion.
+Examples of vorticity fields are represented on figure \ref{fig:sahoo2020_piv}.
+The flow consists of counter-rotating vortex pairs separated by thin downwellings similar to Sumita \& Olson.
+These large scales are accompanied by small-scale motion.
 With a two-fold variation, the flow becomes homogeneous above about 30 times the critical Rayleigh number, most likely as a result of the strong azimuthal flow that exists in this regime.
 Homogenisation was not observed with a one-fold variation as convection in the low-flux sector is not able to transport motion across it.
 Sahoo \& Sreenivasan interpreted the magnetic field inhomogeneities as signatures of CMB inhomogeneities to estimate that $Q*>2$ for the Earth, implying regions of subadiabatic heat flux.
 Achieving these in the experiments, would, however, require adding active cooling to the outer wall.
 Nevertheless, such inhomogeneities in the Earth's magnetic field suggest that homogenisation does not take place in the equatorial regions of the core.
 This offers a potential method to constrain the Rayleigh number in the Earth's outer core.